Ericsson/codechecker/docs/web/authentication.md

 * Important: At the time this code was written, GitHub doesn't support PKCE (Proof Key for Code Exchange).
 Therefore PKCE is not used when users log in using GitHub.

-* Important: For the `Microsoft` provider, the `jwks_url` is used to fetch public keys that verify and decode the `id_token`.
-This token may include security groups, provided that Azure AD is configured to include groups as part of the token's optional claims.

 # Client-side configuration <a name="client-side-configuration"></a>